The Tale of the Unhappy Customer

 It’s not necessarily the best idea in the world to tell your prospective customers about that time that you screwed up.
 But there’s a moral to the story so stay with me!
 Like most photographers I am a one man band.
 This suits me to a tee and I love it, but it does means there’s no one else to take the heat when something goes wrong.
 It’s all on you.
 I’ve messed up before in other jobs.
 Who doesn’t make the occasional mistake?
 I used to work in a call centre so I’ve dealt with more than my fair share of unhappy customers.
 But when you’re working for someone else, for a company or an organisation, it’s not quite the same.
 It’s so much more personal when it’s your own business.
 I knew, in the back of my mind, that there would come a time when I would have an unhappy customer.
 I dreaded that day coming of course.
 And then it came.
 And it was horrible.
 And I cried A LOT and felt very guilty.
 But I eventually learnt such a lot from it and it shaped how I run my business and that’s why I decided to share it with you.

-A year ago I was sat around the bbq on my family holiday, enjoying a glass of wine and much deserved break following a busy few weeks.
+A year after starting my business I was sat around the bbq on my family holiday, enjoying a glass of wine and much deserved break following a busy few weeks.
 The phone rang, it was one of my recent brides to tell me that she’d received her photographs from her wedding and she wasn’t happy.
 Not only was she not happy, she was in fact “devastated”.
 Cue stunned silence from me.
 Devasted?
 What!!!
 I think most people know when they’ve messed up.
 I certainly do.
 So in those situations I would have been expecting such a phone call.
 This wasn’t such a situation.
 I had been so happy with their images.
 It had been a great day, the couple were relaxed and happy, they had a long list of group shots that they wanted and we got through them all.
 We’d also had time to get some really great documentary shots of their drinks reception, speeches and evening reception.
 I’d delivered well over the average number of images.
 I had no reason at all to anticipate that they would be unhappy.
 WRONG!

 After the initial shock, I started to ask what specifically they were unhappy with and the answers really stumped me.
 This particular couple had no interest in those lovely documentary style images which I’d delivered with such pride – which I felt really told the story of their day.
 They felt very strongly that there wasn’t enough formal images of the two of them as a couple and they were also unhappy with some of my artistic decisions in pictures.
 When I explained to the bride that their images very much reflected my style of photography she said something that has stuck with me